 If you're an investor, you should consistently monitor the health of the companies you invest in to determine whether you want to continue holding your investments.
-By examining historical data and other statistics about a company's growth in sales and income, expenses and loss, you will be able to make informed decisions.
+By examining historical data and other statistics about a company's growth in sales, income, expenses, and losses, you will be able to make informed decisions.
 Potential investors can use the same data to determine whether a company is a viable investment option.

 The following resources are available to develop your understanding of business statistics: